About This Chapter

 This lesson will define the concept of scientific racism and offer examples of how this concept was put into practice.
 In addition, scientific racism will be contextualized within the larger context of racist discourse.

 11. Environmental Criminology: Definition, Theory & Crime Analysis

 Why do some people commit crimes and others don't?
-In this lesson we will learn the definition of Environmental Criminology and explore how it attempts to explain why people become criminals.
+In this lesson, we'll learn the definition of environmental criminology and explore how it attempts to explain why people become criminals.

 12. The Feminist School of Criminology: Definition & History